DERMARK: A Dynamic, Efficient and Robust Multi-bit Watermark for Large Language Models: Introduction

-The primary factor determining the successful embedding of a multi-bit watermark is the watermark capacity of the LLM-generated text, defined as the maximum number of bits that can be embedded.
-This capacity is directly influenced by the text's entropy.
-For example, when the tokens in a text are predicted by the LLM with relatively even probabilities (i.e., high entropy), the watermark capacity is high.
-However, existing methods \cite{WangYC0LM0024} overlook the watermark capacity of LLM-generated text and instead divide the text equally into multiple segments based solely on the watermark length, embedding each bit of the watermark into each segment.
-This approach significantly degrades the semantics of short texts.
-Furthermore, when the text exhibits low entropy (e.g., code), the watermark frequently fails to embed successfully.
-Thus, the critical aspect of embedding a multi-bit watermark into LLM-generated text lies in dynamically segmenting the text for each bit embedding based on its entropy and then embedding each bit into the corresponding segment.
+The primary factor determining the successful embedding of a multi-bit watermark in LLM-generated text is watermark capacity, defined as the maximum number of bits that can be embedded.
+This capacity is directly influenced by the entropy of the text.
+Specifically, the LLM predicts that tokens with relatively uniform probabilities—indicating high entropy—have a larger watermark capacity.
+However, existing methods \cite{WangYC0LM0024} ignore this property.
+They typically divide the text into equal-length segments based solely on the watermark length, embedding one bit per segment.
+This uniform segmentation strategy significantly degrades the semantics of short or low-entropy texts.
+In particular, when generating structured content such as code, where entropy tends to be low, watermark embedding often fails.
+Therefore, a crucial advancement for multi-bit watermarking in LLM-generated text is to dynamically segment the text based on its entropy.
+This ensures that each bit is embedded into a segment with sufficient capacity.